TUMFTM/global_racetrajectory_optimization/Readme.md

 * `helper_funcs_glob`: This package contains some helper functions used in several other functions when calculating the global race trajectory.
 * `inputs`: This folder contains the vehicle dynamics information, the reference track csvs and friction maps.
-* `opt_mintime_traj`: This package contains the functions required to find the time-optimal trajectory including the powertrain components in `/powertrain_src`  used to calculate power losses, the thermal behavior of the powertrain and to consider the state of charge of the battery.
+* `opt_mintime_traj`: This package contains the functions required to find the time-optimal trajectory.
+It also includes the powertrain components in `opt_mintime_traj/powertrain_src` used to calculate power losses and thermal behavior of the powertrain and to consider the state of charge of the battery.
 * `params`: This folder contains a parameter file with optimization and vehicle parameters.

 # Trajectory Planning Helpers repository
 Lots of the required functions for trajectory planning are cumulated in our trajectory planning helpers repository.
 It can be found on https://github.com/TUMFTM/trajectory_planning_helpers.
 They can be quite useful for other projects as well.

 # Dependencies
 Use the provided `requirements.txt` in the root directory of this repo, in order to install all required modules.\
 `pip3 install -r /path/to/requirements.txt`

+The code is developed with Python 3.7.

 ### Solutions for possible installation problems (Windows)
 `cvxpy`, `cython` or any other package requires a `Visual C++ compiler` -> Download the build tools for Visual Studio